 Don’t Neglect Your Defensive Qi

 Returning to those who are suffering from deficient Qi (those of us who seem to have more challenging cold seasons, pollen seasons, etc), their shared deficiency is an inability to ward off the dangers of “wind” because their “defensive Qi” is weak.
-As discussed in the Emotional Balance article, Qi is a term for describing the flows within the body.
+As discussed in the Emotional Balance article (based off the popular Chinese formula, Xiao Yao San), Qi is a term for describing the flows within the body.
 Qi can also be further subdivided into various types.
 Defensive Qi refers to the Qi that circulates at the surface of the body, invigorating the skin, keeping the pores closed, fortifying the body against external pathogens.
 When it is deficient, the skin becomes vulnerable, the pores open, pathogens have greater opportunity to enter the body.
 One classic sign of this condition is excessive sweating, as defensive Qi is unable to retain bodily fluids.
 In our highly regulated indoor climates of the modern world, where we don’t have to regulate our body temperature in the ways that humans once had to, this symptom is not always present.
 Instead, we find individuals who are particularly susceptible to colds and allergies.

 Dao Labs’ Immunity Support is based on a classic herbal combination known for treating this condition.
 This simple formula contains three items: atractylodes and astragalus for supplementing defensive Qi by strengthening the spleen, and fang feng for expelling wind.
 The simplicity of this formula belies its sometimes striking efficacy.
 Again, according to traditional Chinese medicine theory and when used preventatively, particularly for those individuals who have more challenging cold seasons, it can be taken safely for weeks or even months.